Spatiotemporal imaging of gate-controlled multipath dynamics of fractional quantum Hall edge excitations: End Matter

-Depositing a metal gate on the GaAs surface is known to modify the local electrostatic potential through the Schottky barrier determined by the metal work function and the pinning of surface states \cite{spicer1979new,freeouf1981schottky}, resulting in an offset relative to the bare GaAs surface.
+\textit{Appendix A: Experimental methods} ---The stroboscopic PL measurements were performed with $\sim 1$-ps optical pulses from a mode-locked Ti:sapphire laser.
+The laser pulse train, with a repetition period \(T_{\mathrm{rep}}\approx 13\)~ns, was synchronized to the voltage pulses applied to the excitation gate.
+A pulse-pattern generator was used for the measurements in Fig.~\ref{fig:mappings}, Fig.~\ref{fig:time-resolve}, Fig.~S1, Fig.~S2(a), and Fig.~S2(b), whereas an arbitrary waveform generator was used for Fig.~\ref{fig:microPLspectra}, Fig.~S2(c), and Fig.~S3.
+The beam was focused on the sample through an objective lens, giving a diffraction-limited spot size of 0.77~$\mu$m.
+The emitted PL was collected through the same objective lens and analyzed with a spectrometer equipped with a CCD detector.
+The focal position was controlled by piezoelectric stages.
+Each spectrum was accumulated over $N_{\mathrm{rep}}=T_{\mathrm{exp}}/T_{\mathrm{rep}}$ repetitions, with a total exposure time of $T_{\mathrm{exp}}=10$--$20$~s.
+The relative delay between the optical and electrical pulses was controlled electronically; the definitions of the delay origins used in Figs.~\ref{fig:mappings}--\ref{fig:microPLspectra} are given in the SM. \textit{Appendix B: Effects of Metal Gate Deposition and Sidewall Depletion} ---Depositing a metal gate on the GaAs surface is known to modify the local electrostatic potential through the Schottky barrier determined by the metal work function and the pinning of surface states \cite{spicer1979new,freeouf1981schottky}, resulting in an offset relative to the bare GaAs surface.
 In addition, the etched mesa sidewall can induce lateral depletion and a corresponding local potential increase, particularly at low carrier density \cite{thornton1986one,simmons1988quantum,nieder1990one}.
-This sidewall-induced potential modulation can extend over several micrometers from the mesa edge \cite{grobecker2025enhancing}, facilitating depletion in the adjacent region.

-The combination of the metal-induced surface-potential offset and sidewall depletion can therefore produce a non-negligible built-in electrostatic modulation even at $V_\mathrm{c}=0$, which can shift the effective edge position toward the gate boundary and allow edge excitations to propagate along the gate-defined path.
+This sidewall-induced potential modulation can extend over several micrometers from the mesa edge \cite{grobecker2025enhancing}, facilitating depletion in the adjacent region. \\[0.35\baselineskip] The combination of the metal-induced surface-potential offset and sidewall depletion can therefore produce a non-negligible built-in electrostatic modulation even at $V_\mathrm{c}=0$, which can shift the effective edge position toward the gate boundary and allow edge excitations to propagate along the gate-defined path.
 Consistent with this interpretation, a positive control-gate voltage of approximately $+0.3$~V is required to compensate this built-in offset and confine the edge excitation strictly to the mesa-defined path.